-Number of Valid Data 4 Number of Detected Data 1 Number of Distinct Detected Data 1 Number of Non-Detect Data 3 Percent Non-Detect S 75.00%
+Number of Detected Data 1 Number of Non-Detect Data 3 Percent Non-Detects 75.00%

+Warning: This data set only has 4 observations!
 Data set is too small to compute reliable and meaningful statistics and estimates!
 The data set for variable BbF was not processed!